-The inspectors will scrutinise the preparation of the murder prosecution from the Specialised Prosecutor's Office of Maroš Žilinka, and former interior minister and lawyer Daniel Lipšic.
+The inspectors will scrutinise the preparation of the murder of the prosecutor of the Special Prosecutor's Office Maroš Žilinka, and former interior minister and lawyer Daniel Lipšic.

 Controversial businessman Marián Kočner, who is also said to have ordered the murders, was in a conflict with Lipšic in the past, and Žilinka is currently overseeing the Technopol case, in which Kočner is being investigated.

-However, the Specialised Prosecutor's Office has no information for now on the agreement with the ministry in this regard, Denník N wrote.
+However, the Special Prosecutor's Office has no information for now on the agreement with the ministry in this regard, Denník N wrote.

 Lipšic, who represents the Kuciak family, is surprised along with the investigators by Saková's decision as the lawyer trusts investigators handling the Kuciak case.

 "If this case is removed from the team, it evokes in me great doubts and suspicion of political manipulation," Lipšic said, as quoted by Sme.

 The ministry's inspectorate does not usually deal with murders but cases where police officers violate the law while on duty.

 "If one of the suspects turns out to be a police officer in the course of the investigation, it is standard procedure," said Ondrej Laciak from the criminal law department at Comenius University in Bratislava, as quoted by Sme.

 If this case has been moved to the inspectorate, it suggests a police officer could help have helped those charged in the case of Kuciak and his fiance's murder, experts claimed, as reported by Sme.

 Information leaks are problematicRead also: